 Just like in the rest of the world, a robust education system is key for economic development and growth in nations across the continent.

 The basic quality of primary, secondary, technical, vocational, higher, and post-graduate education is generally measured by workers’ performance on the labor market, and this means that the education system across Africa need to be strengthened to be able to absorb the millions of young people in Africa into the regional, national, or global workforce.

 The working age population in Africa (15 to 64 year old’s) is continuing to grow rapidly, and by the year 2040, the African workforce is estimated to be over one billion.

-The education system in Africa has come at a crossroad, and throughout history, we’ve never seen more students enrolled in schools across Africa.
-As such, that’s good news, but the education infrastructure, available study materials, and the number of well-trained and qualified teachers, have in no way kept pace with the rapidly growing demand.
+The education system in Africa has come to a crossroad, and throughout history, we’ve never seen more students enrolled in schools across Africa.
+As such, that’s good news, but the education infrastructure, available study materials, and the number of well-trained and qualified teachers have in no way kept pace with the rapidly growing demand.